 This input is optional.

-The user can select up to two discrete-valued predictors that they believe might affect searcher efficiency.
+The user can select up to two categorical variables that they believe might affect searcher efficiency and are represented in the field trials

-The predictor columns selected for searcher efficiency models must also be in the carcass observations data in order to be useable for mortality estimation.
+If the searcher efficiency model is to be used in mortality estimation (as opposed to a stand-alone analysis of searcher efficiency) the selected predictor columns must also be included in the carcass observations data .

 The predictors selected in this analysis can be, but do not need to be, used in the carcass persistence analysis.